seschwan/ios-afternoon-project-global-time/README.md

 #### GlobalTimesTableViewController
 * Create a table view scene embedded in a navigation controller.
 Use the custom cell style.
 * Make the cell height for the entire tableview 100 pts (click the tableview in the document outline, go to the size inspector and change the row height).
 * Design a cell with a label for the time zone name, and a UIView to show the clock view instance.
-After you set the cusom class of that view to `ClockView`, you should see a live preview of the clock face (w/ hands at 12).
-Be sure to add enough rules to properly constrain each subview (and remember UIView objects have no intrinsic size, so x, y, with, and height will need to be constrained).
+After you set the custom class of that view to `ClockView`, you should see a live preview of the clock face (w/ hands at 12).
+Be sure to add enough rules to properly constrain each subview (and remember UIView objects have no intrinsic size, so x, y, width, and height will need to be constrained).
-* Add a bar button item and set it to the buit in system item style of "add".
+* Add a bar button item and set it to the built in system item style of "add".

 #### TimeZonesTableViewController
 * Create another table view controller scene, embed that one in its own navigation controller, and then create a segue between the + button and the navigation controller you just created.
 Choose `present modally` for the segue kind.